MicrosoftDocs/power-automate-docs/articles/sap-integration/env-variables-connection-refs.md

 ---
 # Create an environment variable with SAP connection parameters (preview)

-[This article is pre-release documentation and is subject to change.]
+[This article is prerelease documentation and is subject to change.]

-SAP has multiple connection parameters, and manually entering the parameters into each Power Automate cloud flow action can be time consuming.
+SAP has multiple connection parameters, and manually entering the parameters into each Power Automate cloud flow action can be time-consuming.
 The preview SAP Integration solution available for [download](https://github.com/jongilman88/PowerPlatformSAPIntegration) includes an environment variable JSON string template for entering all of your SAP system information.
-Once your environment variable is defined, you can reuse it in your SAP actions without having to reenter it again.
+Once your environment variable is defined, you can reuse it in your SAP actions without having to reenter it.

 ## Define the environment variable

 1. Sign in to [Power Apps](https://make.powerapps.com) to [create an environment variable in a solution](/power-apps/maker/data-platform/environmentvariables#create-an-environment-variable-in-a-solution).

 1. Select **Solutions** in the left navigation panel.

 1. Open the **SAP Integration** solution.

 1. On the command bar, select **New** > **More** > **Environment variable**.

 1. Complete the fields in the Environment variable panel.

     - **Display name**.
 Enter a display name for the environment variable.
     - **Name**.
 This name is automatically generated as you enter the display name, but you can change it.
     - **Data Type**.
 Select **Text** (_don't_ select JSON).
 Once selected, the value fields will appear.

         - **Default Value**.
 Offers an environment variable template.
         - **Current Value**.
 Update the JSON blob with SAP system's SAP properties.
 Not all properties are necessary—your SAP environment will determine which ones are applicable.
 Refer to the SAP property guidance.